nozwock/tale-of-immortal-mods/docs/NOTES.md

     The dummy dll can be disassembled using [ILSpy] to get what is essentially game headers (as `.cs` files).

     Use the [remove_delegate_classes.py] script to clean up compiler-generated delegate classes from the `.cs` files.

+    On how to setup Ghidra:
+    - Open `GameAssembly.dll` in a new Ghidra project.
+    - Run Il2CppDumper once on the assembly.
+    - Run `il2cpp_header_to_ghidra.py` from Ghidra (Script Manager).
+Might need to manually edit path to `il2cpp.h` in script.
+    - In File > Parse C Source, empty out **all** path selectors and input fields, and then select `il2cpp.h` in "Select files to parse" and hit "Parse to Program".
+    - Run `ghidra_with_struct.py` from Ghidra, wait for "Script finished!" and then cancel "Auto Analyze" that may occur after that since it goes on about decompiling every function which can take too long, and we don't need to decompile every one of them beforehand anyways.
+    - Done.
 - [Melonloader Preferences Manager](https://github.com/nozwock/MelonPreferencesManager) \
     Originally made by sinai-dev but the repo seems to be down so the above is a backup.
 - Other's of note, haven't explored these yet: